Schofield Equation & Calculator

 Select your typical weekly activity level for TDEE calculation

-Understanding the Schofield Equation
+What is Schofield Equation

 The Schofield equation is the official World Health Organization (WHO) recommendation for calculating Basal Metabolic Rate (BMR), published in their technical report series.
 The original 1985 research by Schofield analyzed metabolic data from diverse global populations to create age-specific formulas that provide superior accuracy across all life stages.
 This comprehensive approach makes it the international standard for nutritional assessment, dietary planning, and clinical applications worldwide.